DarkCaster/Perpetual/README.md

 ### Download or Compile Perpetual

-Download latest `Perpetual` executable from Github Releases or Github Actions, or compile it by yourself.
-You can extract executable anywhere you like, but it is required to run the executable from you project root directory for which you want to use it.
+Download the latest `Perpetual` executable from Github Releases or Github Actions, or compile it yourself.
+You can extract the executable anywhere you like, but it is required to run the executable from your project root directory for which you want to use it.

 ### Command Line Usage